npm/npme-slug-validate/README.md

 # npme-slug-validate

-Validates if a text string is a valid npmE slug name.
+Validates if a text string is a valid npmE slug.

 ## Format

-Requirements for a valid npmE slug name attempt to follow the recommendation for a domain name label as outlined in Appendix 1 of RFC 883.
+Requirements for a valid npmE slug mirror the recommendation for a domain name label as outlined in Appendix 1 of RFC 883.
 The requirements are as follows:

 - minimum of 3 characters in length
 - maximum of 63 characters in length